 Mosquitoes have four phases within their life cycle: egg, larvae, pupae, and adult.

 The eggs hatch into aquatic larvae.
 These larvae consume organic particles in the water and grow, through four stages or “instars” and then turn into pupae.
-After a couple of days, an adult winged mosquito emerges from the pupal shell and females immediately fly off in search of blood.
+After a couple of days, an adult winged mosquito emerges from the pupal shell and rests on the water to dry out.
+The females fly off in search of blood.
 The nutrients in blood allow the mosquito to vastly increase the number of eggs it can produce.
 Most mosquitoes can produce a small number of eggs even without blood.
-The larvae pictured use a special breathing tube which pokes up through the water surface.
+The larvae pictured use a special breathing tube that pokes up through the water surface.
 Mosquito larvae and pupae do not have gills, they must periodically come to the surface to breathe air.
 Some larvicide chemicals create a temporary physical barrier on the surface, preventing the larvae from getting air.

 Mosquito pupae are somewhat unusual in that they are "active" instead of just a veritable mummy-like butterfly pupae.
 Mosquito pupae can still react to disturbances in the water or sudden shadows and will dive to the bottom for safety.